reflex-frp/reflex/Quickref.md

 [ ]   <*> :: Behavior t (a -> b) -> Behavior t a -> Behavior t b
 [ ]   >>= :: Behavior t a -> (a -> Behavior t b) -> Behavior t b
 [ ]   <> :: Monoid a => Behavior t a -> Behavior t a -> Behavior t a
--- Monadic value to Behavior
+-- Behavior to Behavior via monadic value
+[S]   sample :: Behavior t a -> m a
 [ ]   pull :: m a -> Behavior t a
       -- Note supplied value is in [S] context
--- Behavior to monadic value
-[S]   sample :: Behavior t a -> m a
 -- Event to monadic Behavior
 [H]   hold :: a -> Event t a -> m (Behavior t a)
 -- Unwrap Event-of-Behavior to monadic Behavior